Visit our keyboard shortcuts docs for details

 Thermophiles in the Tree of Life

 In the last few decades, microbial research has led to a revised tree of life, far different from the one taught before.
 The new tree combines animal, plant, and fungi in one branch.
-The other two branches consist solely of microorganisms, including an entire branch of microorganisms not known until the 1970s—Archaea.
+The other two branches consist solely of microorganisms, including an entire branch of microorganisms not known until the 1970s—the Archaea.

 Dr. Carl Woese first proposed this “tree” in the 1970s.
 He also proposed the new branch, Archaea, which includes many microorganisms formerly considered bacteria.
 The red line links the earliest organisms that evolved from a common ancestor.
-These are all hyperthermophiles, which thrive in water above 176°F (80°C), indicating life may have arisen in hot environments on the young earth.
+These are all hyperthermophiles, which thrive in water above 176°F (80°C), indicating life may have arisen in hot environments on the young Earth.

 Relevance to Yellowstone

 Among the earliest organisms to evolve on Earth were microorganisms whose descendants are found today in extreme high-temperature, and in some cases acidic, environments, such as those in Yellowstone.
 Their history exhibits principles of ecology and ways in which geologic processes might have influenced biological evolution.

 Other life forms—the Archaea—predated cyanobacteria and other photosynthesizers.
 Archaea can live in the hottest, most acidic conditions in Yellowstone; their relatives are considered among the very earliest life forms on Earth.

 Yellowstone’s thermophiles and their environments provide a living laboratory for scientists, who continue to explore these extraordinary organisms.
 Researchers know that many mysteries of Yellowstone’s extreme environments remain to be revealed.